Aimarekin/ADABlocalization/README.md

-# ADABlocalization
+# ADAB Localization Project

-Help localizing ADAB!
-ADAB is still in development and not ready to be released.
-Expect changes soon!
+We're fixing up some stuff.
+Expect new things when ADAB is ready for a release!